danny05158/My_Website/content/project/capstone-project/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
-  caption = "Grace Shopper"
+  caption = "Capstone Project"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Center"
 +++

 The Feast React web app was created to help plan, organize and invite guests to your dinner party.
+It was created in a two week sprint while incorporating agile workflow.

-We utilized the NodeMailer API to send email invites to guests.
-We also integrated maps using the Mapbox API for users to know the location of the event.
-Team collaboration thruough Github and we incorporated Agile workflow.
+We also incorporated the NodeMailer API to send email invites to guests and also integrated maps using the Mapbox API.

+Please visit the [Project](https://team-feast.herokuapp.com/) or github repo [Repo](https://github.com/Team-Feast/dinner-party)